ngs-docs/angus/sourmash.md

           AGATAG
 ```

+Today we will be using a tool called [sourmash](https://f1000research.com/articles/8-1006)
+to explore k-mers!

 ## Why k-mers, though?
 Why not just work with the full read sequences?

 Computers *love* k-mers because there's no ambiguity in matching them.
 You either have an exact match, or you don't.
 And computers love that sort of thing!